Surveys are a Valuable Means of Understanding Attitudes or Opinions

 - Actionable intelligence to support teaching and learning (e.g., which teaching methods are most effective).

-- Training for governors and senior management on how to use statistics from, for example, Ofsted’s school data dashboard to assess school performance.
+- Training for governors and senior management teams on how to use school performance statistics and Ofsted data from, for example, DfE’s Analyse School Performance service.

 - Clearer communication to students, parents, teachers and governors of test results and performance metrics.